voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 section will contain information and discussion about each of these available backends, including their strengths/limitations and configuration options.

-For the initial release in FiftyOne Teams v1.4.0, however, there is only one backend choice described below.
+For the initial release in FiftyOne Enterprise v1.4.0, however, there is only one backend choice described below.
 Additional backends may be implemented in the future, but for now, releasing dataset versioning with the first iteration was prioritized so that users can begin to see value and provide